Sencha, Gyokuro and Matcha Differences

 Gyokuro

 The plants are shaded from direct sunlight for about 3 weeks before the spring harvest.
-After harvesting the leaves are rolled and dried naturally.
+The leaves are rolled and dried naturally after harvesting.

 Gyokuro is slightly sweeter than sencha and is famous for its elegant taste, color, and aroma.